elbriga/btc_trainer/PROMPTs.md

 Now add a transaction history list between the chart and the action buttons showing the amount and the price in USD

+Add a button "Total" on the buy/sell dialog to set the total amount to sell